swaina/intl-tel-input-bundle/README.md

 ## Demo and Examples
-You can view a live demo and some examples of how to use the various options here: http://jackocnr.com/intl-tel-input.html, or try it for yourself using the included demo.html.
+You can view a live demo and some examples of how to use the various options here: http://jackocnr.com/intl-tel-input.html.